Python

 /usr/bin/python3

 If you have Python 3.9.6 installed at /usr/bin/python3, you have the system Python installed by Xcode Command Line Tools.
-Don't use the system Python if you are programming in Python.
-Instead, install another version of Python (described below) and set the Mac PATH.
+Don't install Python packages if you only have the the system Python.
+Instead, install another version of Python and set the Mac PATH.

 alias python='python3'